-Hit and Run cases are normally accidental cases in which the driver of the automobile wasn’t aware of an assault/accident occurring in the first place, much less an act of criminal intent.
+Hit and Run cases are usually accidental cases in which the driver of the automobile wasn’t aware of an accident occurring in the first place, much less an act of criminal intent.

-In other cases, hit and runs are intentional, resulting in serious aggravated assault charges being filed, but in most cases, these are accidental cases and aren’t as harshly prosecuted as malicious vehicular assault cases are.
+In other cases, hit and runs are intentional, resulting in serious aggravated assault charges being filed by prosecutors.
+In most instances, these are accidental events and aren’t as harshly prosecuted as malicious vehicular assault cases are.

 Penalties for Leaving the Scene of an Accident